choas/express-redis-nginx-docker/README.md

 # Express Redis Nginx Docker app

-This example is based on the [HugoDF/express-redis-docker](https://github.com/HugoDF/express-redis-docker) example.
+This is a __CONTAINER BRANCH__ where I create standalone containers.

 ## Getting Started

 Requirements: [Docker Community Edition](https://www.docker.com/community-edition)

+Create docker images with: `./build_images.sh`.

 To start the app run: `docker-compose up`.

 It will then be started on port 3000.

+This example is based on the [HugoDF/express-redis-docker](https://github.com/HugoDF/express-redis-docker) example.

 ## Endpoints